black-ops-marketwatch/black-ops-marketwatch/README.md

 - Use trusted darknet aggregators that track Black Ops activity
 - Join official forums or channels where data summaries are posted regularly

-For official updates and MarketWatch insights, visit [Black Ops Official Site](http://hfptpr46ubwvzyrsja4r5ylpigfnmvjiw3ugdgfxsar6ryhtkmjm67ad.onion).
+For official updates and MarketWatch insights, visit [Black Ops Official Site](http://blackopsaax7ieeljectvi3vn3a5m2wfssylcdqaswrvlbeptwzv5oid.onion).

+Update:  18 September link is back online and functioning